MJeorrett/AspNetReactToDo/AnrtdApi/README.md

 This is the back end of the [Asp.Net Core React ToDo](../README.md) project.
 It demonstrates the typical setup I use for Asp.Net Core projects using EF Core.
 It is heavily inspired by Jason Taylor's [Clean Architecture](https://github.com/jasontaylordev/CleanArchitecture) project.

+Most of the ideas are from Jason's project so I highly recommend viewing his videos to learn more about that.
+However I have introduced the following ideas:
+- Mapping enums in code to a db table - based on [this gist](https://gist.github.com/paolofulgoni/825bef5cd6cd92c4f9bbf33f603af4ff).